 We have focused our efforts on raising capital and building the products in our pipeline.
-Since our inception, our operations have been financed primarily by our Parent, BioXcel, and from proceeds from the sale of equity securities.
-Through December 31, 2020, we have received approximately \$353,337 in aggregate gross proceeds from stock issuances including our initial public offering, private placements of our common stock, and registered offerings of our common stock and an Open Market Sale Agreement ("ATM Program").
+Since our inception, our operations have been financed primarily by BioXcel LLC and from proceeds from the sale of equity securities, including stock issuances including our initial public offering, private placements of our common stock, and registered offerings of our common stock and an Open Market Sale Agreement ("ATM Program").
 We have not yet established an ongoing source of revenue sufficient to cover our operating costs and will need to do so in future periods.

-In May 2019, we entered into an Open Market Sale Agreement, or the Sale Agreement, with Jefferies LLC, or Jefferies, pursuant to which we could offer and sell up to \$20,000 of our common stock, from time to time, through an "at the market offering" program under which Jefferies would act as sales agent.
-From May 2019 to September 2019, we sold a total of 66,193 shares for gross proceeds of \$737 and net proceeds of \$387.
-We terminated the Sale Agreement on September 22, 2019.
+In May 2021, the Company entered into an Open Market Sale Agreement (the "Sale Agreement") with Jefferies LLC ("Jefferies") pursuant to which the Company could offer and sell shares of its common stock, par value \$0.001 per share (the "Common Stock"), having an aggregate offering price of up to \$100,000, from time to time, through an "at the marketing offering" program under which Jefferies will act as sale agent.
+The Company sold 124 shares under the Sale Agreement in June 2021.
+As of December 31, 2021, the Company received proceeds of \$4,056, net of issuance costs of \$500.

-In September 2019, we sold in a registered offering 2,303 shares of our common stock at a public offering price of \$8.25 per share for gross proceeds of \$19,000 less underwriting discounts and commissions.
-We received net proceeds of \$17,423.
+In June 2021, the Company sold in a registered offering 3,155 shares of its common stock at a public offering price of \$31.70 per share.
+The Company received proceeds of \$96,937, net of issuance costs of \$3,042.